Building open62541

 sudo apt-get install check libsubunit-dev # for unit tests

-sudo apt-get install python-sphinx graphviz # for documentation generation
+sudo apt-get install python3-sphinx graphviz # for documentation generation

 cd open62541